asyncapi/spec-json-schemas/migrations/Migrate to version 3.md

 }
 ```

-With the new naming approach those definitions would be called:
+With the new naming approach, those definitions would be called:

 ```json
 {